luca-heltai/bare-dealii-app/README.md

 application just as you would do with the deal.II library.

 Modify the TARGET variable in the CMakeLists.txt to your application name.
-A library named ${TARGET}lib will be generated together with the executable.
+A library named ./tests/${TARGET}lib will be generated together with the executable when you compile your application.

+**After** you have compiled your application, you can run

+	make setup_tests
+	ctest

+to start the testsuite.

 Take a look at
 https://www.dealii.org/developer/developers/testsuite.html for more